 - 5 spearmint leaves

-- Strain mixture into a champagne glass and top off with champagne.
-Garnish with fresh blackberries and/or mint sprig and serve.
+- Top with champagne: Strain the mixture into a champagne glass.
+Top with champagne and garnish with fresh blackberries or a mint sprig before serving.

 - Brut or Extra Brut champagne is best for mimosas.
 If using Prosecco, I'd suggest skipping the added simple syrup.
 I provided an exact measurement above, but you can simply use enough champagne to fill your champagne flute.

 - Although the simple syrup is optional, you could also swap it with a liqueur that will compliment the flavors in this cocktail, like creme de cassis.